Carnifex (band): Slow Death and World War X (2016–2021)

-Graveside Confessions and upcoming ninth studio album (2021–present)
+Graveside Confessions and Necromanteum (2021–present)

 On April 9, 2021, the band released a cover of the song "Dead Bodies Everywhere" by Korn followed by a 2021 US Summer Tour.
 On May 14, 2021, the band released the song "Seven Souls" later followed by the song "Pray for Peace" which was released on June 18, 2021.
 On July 23, 2021, they announced their eighth studio album Graveside Confessions, which will be out September 3, along with the release of the title track from said album.

+To celebrate the 15th anniversary of Dead in My Arms, the band released a re-recorded version of their popular song "Lie to My Face" on July 12, 2022, featuring Oceano vocalist Adam Warren.

-On September 9, 2022, Scott Lewis announced that Neal Tiemann has officially joined the band after playing live with them on recent tours, marking the second time the band has extended to a five-piece band.
-He also announced that the band currently working on their ninth studio album with Tiemann.
+On September 9, 2022, Scott Lewis announced that Neal Tiemann had officially joined the band after playing live with them on recent tours, marking the second time the band has extended to a five-piece band.
+He also announced that the band is working on their ninth studio album with Tiemann.
+On July 6, 2023, the band released the title track from their ninth studio album, Necromanteum, which was released on October 6, 2023.
+A music video for the track "Torn in Two" was released on January 25, 2024.

 Music style, influences and lyrical themes

-Carnifex play an extreme metal musical style known as deathcore, which is a hybrid of the genres death metal and metalcore.
-The band cites Dying Fetus, Dark Funeral, Slayer, Cannibal Corpse, The Black Dahlia Murder, Immolation, Dååth, Dissection, In Flames, and Carcass as their main influences.
+Carnifex plays an extreme metal musical style known as deathcore (a hybrid of death metal and metalcore), and has also been described as blackened deathcore.
+The band cites Dying Fetus, Dark Funeral, Slayer, Cannibal Corpse, The Black Dahlia Murder, Immolation, Dååth, Dissection, In Flames, and Carcass as their influences.

 Their third album Hell Chose Me features a sound relating more to death metal along with some black metal influences, as well as some aspects that the band did not visit before, such as including choruses and guitar solos into their songs.
 However, the band's fourth studio album, Until I Feel Nothing, features much more eccentric influences, even into the realm of black metal with its themes and atmospheric elements.
 On the album, the band emphasized their black metal influences more, such as Mayhem, Burzum, Emperor, Watain, Bathory, and Cradle of Filth, among others.

 In an interview with vocalist Scott Lewis about the "deathcore" label, he stated, "We're not one of those bands trying to escape the banner of deathcore.
 I know a lot of bands try and act like they have a big problem with that, but if you listen to their music, they are very 'deathcore.'"